Take Control of Your Student Loans

 If you have defaulted on your student loans in the past, it can have major implications for your credit score, future payment options, and other financial impacts.

-You can get of Default through a few methods, but through the Fresh Start program, you can get special benefits that will help to stop collections, improve credit reporting, and make borrowers eligible for other government loans or student loans.
+You can get out of default through a few methods, but through the Fresh Start program, you can get special benefits that will help to stop collections, improve credit reporting, and make borrowers eligible for other government loans or student loans.
+This opportunity is only available through September 2024!